Mike Vereb

 Michael A. Vereb Sr. is an American politician who served in the Pennsylvania House of Representatives, representing the 150th legislative district from 2007 to 2017.
 He was first elected in 2006.

+Biography

 Vereb graduated from the Montgomery County Police Academy in 1986 and worked for the West Consohohocken Police Department and in Corporate Security for Comcast and Day and Zimmerman.
 He served as president of the West Norriton Township Board of Commissioners prior to his election to the House of Representatives.
 On January 12, 2016, Vereb announced that he will not seek re-election in 2016 election.

-In 2023, Vereb was named Director of Legislative Affairs for incoming Democratic Governor Josh Shapiro.
+In 2023, Vereb was named Secretary of Legislative Affairs for incoming Democratic Governor Josh Shapiro.
+He resigned in September 2023 following sexual harassment allegations made against him, after the governor's office paid US$ 295,000 to settle the complaint against Vereb.